Minimum ages and rules for learner drivers and riders

 It is important to learn safe driving practice from the beginning of your driving career because bad habits are hard to break.
 Experience has shown that learners who have a combination of professional training and private practice perform better during the driving test.
 Get together with your instructor and the person who will be helping you to practise and discuss what you need to focus on.

-Driving licence rules in Northern Ireland will change from 19 January 2013.
-There will be many new rules for motorcycles, cars towing trailers, buses and lorries.
-Find out more about these changes and how they could affect you.
+Driving licence rules in Northern Ireland changed on 19 January 2013.
+There are new rules for motorcycles, cars towing trailers, buses and lorries.
+Find out more about these changes and how they affect you.

 Safe driving habits

 Learning safe driving habits from the start will improve your safety and that of other road users.
 If you want to practise your driving with an accompanying driver, the accompanying driver must be over the age of 21 and must hold a full licence, in the relevant vehicle category, for at least three years.

 As a learner driver you must display 'L' plates in a conspicuous position on the front and rear of your vehicle.
 These plates should be removed when the vehicle is not being driven by a learner, as the maximum speed limit for a vehicle displaying 'L' plates is 45mph.
 This is irrespective of the driver being a learner or not (with the exception of goods vehicles, buses, and coaches on a motorway).

 You can take your theory test once your provisional licence becomes valid.
 Normally, for car drivers, the earliest date your provisional licence can become valid is your 17th birthday.
 However you can apply for the licence up to three months before your 17th birthday.

 So, if you apply for your provisional licence before you are 17, you will still have to wait until your 17th birthday before you can book your theory test.

 Disability living allowance

 If you are receiving disability living allowance at the higher rate, you can apply for your provisional licence three months before your 16th birthday.
 The licence will only come into effect on your 16th birthday.